SujalMatolia0/NFT-First-project/README.md

 ## Introduction

-This application is built using Python with the Tkinter library for the graphical user interface and MySQL for the database.
+This application is built using Python with the PyQT5 library for the graphical user interface and MySQL for the database.
 It enables users to perform the following actions:
 - **Authentication:** Users can log in or sign up.
 - **NFT Display:** Display available NFTs with detailed information.
 - **Buying and Selling:** Users can buy or sell NFTs through the application.